Dhamodran16/sample/intern-apache-fop/README.md

 4. **Transformer**: Uses JAXP TransformerFactory to load and apply the XSLT stylesheet
 5. **Transformation**: Applies the XSLT to the XML, generating XSL-FO which FOP immediately renders to PDF

-The XSLT stylesheet (`template.xsl`) transforms the XML data into XSL-FO (Formatting Objects), which FOP then renders as a PDF document.
+The XSLT stylesheet (`template.xsl`) transforms the XML data into XSL-FO (Formatting Objects), which FOP then renders as a PDF document with:
+- Professional title page with metadata
+- Hierarchical chapter/section structure
+- Formatted task procedures with numbered steps
+- Highlighted safety warnings and expected results
+- Color-coded sections for better readability

 ## Customization